pngom/Pacmen-Factory-Exercise/README.md

 It helped put to work fundamental Javascript concepts like Conditionals, Functions, Scope, Arrays, etc. The output is pretty fun!

-The assignment was about creating a game with lots of PacMan, all moving around freely with their mouth opened and closed, bouncing of both the vertical and horizontal walls.
-The user can add PacMan at any time.
+The assignment is about creating a game with lots of PacMan, all moving around freely with their mouth opened and closed, bouncing of both the vertical and horizontal walls.
+The user can add as many PacMan as she wants.

 ## Repository File Structure
 There are six files required to run the Pacmen Factory.
 All six files are listed in this repository: